ssardina-research/app/experiments/README.md

 # Experiments

-Experiments were run on various benchmark sets and solvers.
+Experiments were run on various benchmark sets and solvers, and using the [Benchexec](https://github.com/sosy-lab/benchexec) experimental workbench.

 ## Solvers tested